jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 #### [`aws_ebs_snapshot_import`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ebs_snapshot_import)

-An EBS volume is a sort of virtual hard disk, and in this step we make one from our VHD image[^grahamc].
+An EBS volume can be thought of as a virtual hard disk, which we pass to the AMI to boot from.
+In this step we make turn our VHD image into such a volume[^grahamc].
 The resulting volume doesn't automatically invalidate when the image changes, so we manually add a trigger for it.
-Importing a VM on AWS requires special permissions, so we to define [a special role for it below](#aws_iam_role).
+Also, importing a VM on AWS requires special permissions, so we define [a special role for it below](#aws_iam_role).
 ```nix
 resource "aws_ebs_snapshot_import" "iplz_import" {
   role_name = aws_iam_role.vmimport_role.id